Characters who either only appear in filler, movies, and specials, in order of appearance.

 - Incorruptible Pure Pureness: When other Supreme Kais (Southern Supreme Kai) or even other pure-hearted individuals (Gohan, Goten, arguably Piccolo) were absorbed, they made Buu smarter and stronger, but had no effect on his morality.
 The Grand Supreme Kai alone was able to change Buu's personality for the better, speaking to a staggering amount of inherent benevolence.

 - Physical God: Not only was he a Supreme Kai, but he was the head god of all of them in U7 and the second strongest after South Supreme Kai.
-With a single breath attack, he managed to chopped Buff Buu into pieces and blow him up.
+With a single breath attack, he managed to chop Buff Buu into pieces and blow him up.
 He used to be much stronger, but permanently sacrificed most of his power to seal Moro away.

 - Power Limiter: Became this to Majin Buu.
 Because of his pure goodness and benevolence, he weakened Buu and made him easier to control.
 At least until Buu's Superpowered Evil Side takes over.

-- Retcon: The reason he exists (or more accurately, the reason why his appearance and personality exist).
+- The reason he exists (or more accurately, the reason why his appearance and personality exist).
 In Shin's original explanation, the fat Majin Buu was the original one, and all four of the other Supreme Kais were killed by him.
 Towards the end of the Buu arc, Shin quietly revises what he said and instead says that only two were killed, the two others (Grand and South) were absorbed instead of killed, that this gave birth to the fat form everyone saw, and that his real original form is Kid Buu.
-This also meant that Super Buu, who was originally meant to be the same guy as Fat Buu and was treated as such, was retconned into being modeled after the South Supreme Kai rather than him being another aspect of Buu's nature.
+This also meant that Super Buu, who was originally meant to be the same guy as Fat Buu and was treated as such, was retconned into being modelled after the South Supreme Kai rather than him being another aspect of Buu's nature.

 - Small Role, Big Impact: He's the reason why Fat Buu exists.
 Without him, Buu would've remained the powerful Buff Buu, giving the Z-Fighters almost no chance of surviving once he's revived on Earth.note It is through his goodness that Fat Buu is able to accept Mr. Satan as a friend and changes into a good person.
 He's also the one who originally sealed Moro away.